NAry-Byun/CWB_Hackathon-2025/README.md

 ## 💡 What is Gomm AI?

-**Gomm AI** is a GenAI powered personal assistant designed to help users manage, organize, and interact with large volumes of content—whether personal or team based.
+**Gomm AI** is a GenAI powered personal assistant designed to help users manage, organize, and interact with large volumes of content whether personal or team based.
 Whether you're a student, researcher, or professional, Gomm AI simplifies learning, enhances productivity, and supports smarter decision making.

 ---